sap218/acidoseq/README.md

 2. Cut the columns					`$ cut -f2,3 kaijuC.out > results.txt`
 3. Converted the txt to csv (comma-delimted)		`$ sed 's/\s\+/,/g' results.txt > result_seqid_taxon.csv`

+## Map
+If you are unsure of the pH of your soil samples, you may want to use the map script first.
+All images will be in the output folder - default city is Aberystwyth.

+Please **note**: due to the fact that the Earth is spherical and maps are 2-dimensional, there will be some distortion when plotting locations.

+`$ python3 map.py --city Birmingham`

 ## Usage
 CLI **needs** the Kaiju and FASTA files, all other options have defaults: e.g. pH = 5.